 With Covid-19 concerns, employer’s work from home directives pose a major challenge for CIOs and CTOs from a technological standpoint.
 Do not panic.
 In addition to activating a 24/7 chat system at the bottom of the page that goes directly to our leadership team (no bots, no 3rd party support), we have posted 5 core aspects of efficient work from home IT transition plan.

-Please ask for help, we are eager to get you to support and won’t charge you a dime for our services.
+Please message us using the chat bubble below.
+We are eager to get you support and won’t charge you a dime for our services.

 1. Spear-Phishing Is More Dangerous